Classroom Rules: How to Create and Enforce Them Effectively

 Classroom rules must seek to promote inclusiveness in the classroom.
 That is important in creating a working community in the class.

 Even if one of your rules alienates some students in some way, it will fail.
-With that, you can fail in managing your students effectively.
+With that, you can fail to manage your students effectively.

 Make sure your rules promote inclusiveness.